kevinkk525/pysmartnode/README.md

     * FTP_ACTIVE: FTP server from [Robert](https://github.com/robert-hh/FTP-Server-for-ESP8266-and-ESP32)
     * RTC_SYNC_ACTIVE: if RTC time sync should be done
     * RTC_TIMEZONE_OFFSET: as esp32 does not support timezones, add your offset here to match your time
+- for esp8266:
+    * LIGHTWEIGHT_LOG: if a logging module with less RAM demands should be used (saves ~500B) but doesn't send module names in the log
+    * MQTT_MINIMAL_VERSION: if a mqtt module should be used that is stripped to only the needed things (saves ~200B)
+    * RTC_SYNC_ACTIVE: if RTC time sync should be done (saves ~600B)
+    * RTC_TIMEZONE_OFFSET: as esp8266 does not support timezones, add your offset here to match your time
+    * USE_SOFTWARE_WATCHDOG: Needed for micropython versions before 1.11 as uasyncio could get stuck for 1h 11minutes but not the interrupts.
+This makes using a software watchdog possible to reset hanging units (uses ~600B)
+    * WIFI_SLEEP_MODE: If you have frequent reconnects due to wifi problems, disabling wifi sleep could help.
+WIFI_NONE_SLEEP = 0, WIFI_LIGHT_SLEEP = 1, WIFI_MODEM_SLEEP = 2; change to 0 if you have a lot of reconnects.
+Standard is 2.
 - for unix port:
     * RTC_SYNC_ACTIVE: use synced time.
 Only disable if the underlying OS has no internet access and can't sync its time.
 Micropython doesn't sync the time on unix.